INDUSTRIAL DESIGN AND MANUFACTURING

 4. KEEP IT SIMPLE

-To minimize manufacturing cost, we select the optimal combination between material and fabrication process.
-Secondary operations such as painting, coating, and surface finishing should be avoided as should a high degree of precision on parts.
-These pose manufacturing challenges and increase the reject rate (yield loss), resulting in higher part production cost.
-That is why our designer design with ease of fabrication in mind.
+To minimize manufacturing cost, we select the optimal combination between bill of materials while design and fabrication process.
+Secondary operations such as painting, coating, and surface finishing should be avoided as should a high degree of precision on parts. while design will consider the design for manufacturing, These kind process manufacturing challenges and increase the reject rate (yield loss), resulting in higher part production cost.
+Designer will keep production in mind while designing.

 5. ROUND IT UP, GIVE IT AN ANGLE, AND DON’T FIGHT GRAVITY

 Use rounded corners as opposed to sharp angles since plastic flows better through rounded corners during plastic injection.
-Concurrently, (draft) angles an angle incorporated into a wall of a mold so that the opening of the cavity is wider than its base are needed so that a plastic part can be released from the mold without damage.
+Concurrently, (draft) angles an angle incorporated into a wall of a mold so that the opening of the cavity is wider than its base are needed, Production design should be as simple as simple.
 In addition, a design minimizing assembly directions.
 Electronic products should be assembled from one direction ideally from above.
 This way gravity works with you during the assembly process as opposed to slowing down assembly by having to compensate for its effect.